Calheta, Madeira: History

 The parish of Prazeres, which was an ecclesiastical component of Estreito da Calheta was dismembered in 1733, becoming an autonomous clergy on 12 November (which was later followed by the first cornerstone of the Church of Prazeres, in 1751).
-The Liberal revolution resulted in the incorporation of Calheta as municipality in 1835.
-Similarly, the parish of Ponta do Pargo, after several years being part of the municipality of Porto Moniz (between 1835 and 1849), began to function as an administrative unit of the municipality of Calheta after the latter municipal seat was disincorporated.
+The Liberal revolution resulted in the incorporation of Calheta as a municipality in 1835.
+Similarly, the parish of Ponta do Pargo, after several years of being a part of the municipality of Porto Moniz (between 1835 and 1849), began to function as an administrative unit of the municipality of Calheta after the latter municipal seat was disincorporated.
 The restoration of Porto Moniz in 1855, resulted in the parishes reincorporation within the borders of Porto Moniz.
 By law, on 26 June 1871, was reintegrated into Ponta do Pargo.